 Communications expense consists primarily of the cost of voice and data telecommunication lines supporting our business, including connectivity to data centers, exchanges, and markets.
 Data processing expense consists primarily of customer statement processing and postage costs.

-Communications and data processing expense remained relatively flat for the three and six months ended June 30, 2018, compared with the same periods in 2017.
+The increase in communications and data processing expense for the three and nine months ended September 30, 2018 compared with the same periods in 2017 was primarily due to an increase in costs related to customer statements.

 Other Expenses